Chronicon Roskildense: History

-The author is unknown, but it is thought to have had some relationship to Roskilde Cathedral.
+The author is unknown, but has been assumed to have had some connection to Roskilde Cathedral.
 The author is very confident with matters dealing with Roskilde.
 Churchly matters are not of special interest to the author who writes vividly about all kinds of local matters.
 Events themselves are only briefly covered while people taking part in them or even causing them are throughout covered with great passion.